 When the traffic police test for blood alcohol concentration, the alcohol present in the blood is transported to the lungs and excreted through breath.
 If there is alcohol in your breath, the traffic police will detect it, and you will be fined.
 So, to avoid being detected, we must solve one of two problems:

-• Second, we need to find a way to trick the breathalyzer into not detecting alcohol in your system.
+- Second, we need to find a way to trick the breathalyzer into not detecting alcohol in your system.

 Why is that?

-Imagine this: the mechanism of drinking alcohol is that when you drink, the alcohol enters the blood, and the liver metabolizes it into substances that cause intoxication, leading to dizziness, headaches, nausea, and the desire to sing, etc.
+Imagine this: the mechanism of drinking alcohol is that when you drink, the alcohol enters the bloodstream, and the liver metabolizes it into substances that cause intoxication, leading to dizziness, headaches, nausea, and the desire to sing, etc.

 Why do alcohol detox pills not help reduce blood alcohol concentration?

-Simply because breathalyzers measure whether there is alcohol in the blood, how much there is, while detox pills only intervene in the liver's process of metabolizing alcohol into other substances.
-This means that the detox pills do not affect the amount of alcohol in the blood, and alcohol is still processed by the liver.
+Simply because breathalyzers measure whether there is alcohol in the blood, how much there is, while alcohol detox pills only intervene in the liver's process of metabolizing alcohol into other substances.
+This means that the detox pills do not affect the amount of alcohol in the blood, and the alcohol is still processed by the liver.

 Imagine this: the alcohol in the blood is like fish in a river.
-The fisherman is like the liver, and the detox pill is like the chef.
+The fisherman is like the liver, and the alcohol detox pill is like the chef.
 Normally, without the detox pill, the fisherman catches the fish, dries it, and sells it at the market.
 When there is a chef, the chef prepares the fish into delicious dishes right there.

 Thus, we can hardly find a miraculous remedy that can eliminate alcohol from the body; the only way is to naturally eliminate it by drinking plenty of water and trying to exercise.
 So, is there a way to trick the breathalyzer into not detecting the amount of alcohol in your breath?
 I have researched the principles of some types of breathalyzers as follows:

-In summary, the only way is to drink water and exercise a lot or to add another liver to eliminate alcohol quickly; otherwise, limit alcohol consumption.
+In summary, the only way is to drink water and exercise a lot or to add another liver to eliminate it quickly; otherwise, limit alcohol consumption.
 I wish you all to be careful, limit alcohol consumption, and avoid being fined by the police.